 The Homes Energy Efficiency Database (HEED) [33] was used to obtain a location-specific picture of existing measure implementation, and concurrently the potential for each measure that remains.
 Data on the composition of energy efficiency measures per Local Authority have been extracted from the HEED and provided as input to the LCR model.
 Even though the HEED contains detailed information on measures relevant to the building fabric, it does not offer adequate levels of data for the compositional downscale of all the measures listed in Table 1.
 Measures for which regional data is not available are modelled according to the national uptake rates.
 This applies to the majority of behavioural measures and measures reflecting consumer preferences (e.g. appliances).
 The broad categories which have been included in the regional adjustment using information from the HEED are described in the following.
-The analysis also provides a snapshot of the different needs and progress rates across the Local Authorities of the Cardiff city region compared to Wales and the UK.
+The analysis also provides a snapshot of the different needs and progress rates across the local authorities in Wales.

-4.1 Cardiff city region as represented in the HEED
+4.1 The housing stock as represented in the HEED

-The HEED records the uptake of sustainable energy measures and related survey data on a property basis combining data from an extensive variety of sources such as energy suppliers, government scheme managing agents, local authorities and other landlords, Energy Saving

-Trust (EST) Home Energy Checks as well as other EST programmes.
-Coverage in the HEED for the Local Authorities in the Cardiff city region is 55% on average, which under the guidance provided on the confidence levels for the data coverage, is reliable for analysis.
-Figure 7 shows the total number of entries in the HEED for each Local Authority in the Cardiff city region as well as the range and average of the sample size for each characteristic used in the model.
+The HEED records the uptake of sustainable energy measures and related survey data on a property basis combining data from an extensive variety of sources such as energy suppliers, government scheme managing agents, local authorities and other landlords, Energy Saving Trust (EST) Home Energy Checks as well as other EST programmes.
+Coverage in the HEED for the local authorities in Wales region is 57% on average, which under the guidance provided on the confidence levels for the data coverage, is reliable for analysis.
+Figure 7 shows the total number of entries in the HEED for each local authority in the region as well as the range and average of the sample size for each characteristic used in the model.